 learned is for Hector Miller (born 1945), an eminent London silversmith who trained at Stuart

 Devlin's workshop..
-I learned from a similar pitcher that recently came up for sale on eBay that
+I learned from a similar pitcher that later came up for sale on eBay that

 these were made for the Centenary of the Jersey Cow Society of the UK, which was founded in 1878.

 Their web page notes that “Jersey cattle originate from Jersey, the largest Island in the Channel

 Islands and just some 14 miles away from the French coast.
 There are fewer than 6000 Jerseys on the

 Island in total with nearly 4000 of these being adult milking cows.
 The purity of the breed on the

 Island is maintained by a strict ban on imports.
 This ban has been in place for some 150 years.
 There

 are no other breeds of the cattle on the Island.
 The Jersey shares a common ancestry with not only